 - Click the Administrators tab that appears on the right side of the page.

 All admins listed with a check are institution-level administrators.

 - If you want to assign institution-level access for an administrator, ensure the Institution is selected on the left, and check a box for that user in the Administrators list on the right, as shown in the below figure.

 - If you want to remove institution-level access for an administrator, ensure the Institution is selected on the left and uncheck the box for that user in the Administrators list on the right.

 - To assign delegated access only for a user, use the list on the left to navigate to and select the Department or Organization node to which the user should have administrative rights.

 - Click the Administrators list on the right for the selected Dept or Org.

-All admins listed with a check in this list are organization or department-level administrators, depending on the node you have selected from the left.
+All admins listed with a check are organization or department-level administrators, depending on the node you have selected from the left.

 - Find the user you want (using the Search box if necessary).